kmkhami/next-pagination-demo/README.md

 5. What I did leave on the table when it comes to trying Next?
     * I wish that I tried out the [Dynamic Routes](https://nextjs.org/docs/routing/dynamic-routes).
 I think they make the creation of views a whole lot easier and I just should have taken some time to try it.

+6. Prisma migrations?
+    * I don't totally get how we would do these in production.
+We would have to take the time to setup a local database for testing which I didn't do.
+Right now the only way to run migrations is to do them against the production dbs which is very risky.